Thursday, 19 March 2026

 Junctions are where problems could occur or the group might split.
 Applying the rule of slow in and slow out helps greatly.
 Slow in allows the group to bunch up at the junction and slow out prevents separation and allows the ride leader to check for any split.

-• "Single" with arm up and one finger up
+• "Single" with arm up and one finger up to signal single file

-• "Double" with arm up and two fingers up
+• "Double" with arm up and two fingers up to signal two abreast

 • "Out" with left hand pointing behind back to signal a move to the right; this is usually used when moving out for parked cars